Portuguese debt yields rise as Lisbon sells 10-year bonds

 The downward trend in Portuguese yields may, however, be tempered by lingering uncertainty in emerging markets after the recent sell-off.

-Portugal’s sub-investment rating excludes it from major European bond indexes and leaves it with an investor base that includes investment funds exposed mainly to emerging markets.
+Portugal’s “junk” rating excludes it from major European bond indexes and leaves it with an investor base that includes investment funds exposed mainly to emerging markets.

-Yields on junk-rated Greek bonds fell for a seventh consecutive session and outperformed euro zone peers after the government posted a primary budget surplus in January which was almost double that reported a year earlier.

 At the euro zone’s core, German Bund futures shed 11 ticks to 143.54 as investors braced for new U.S. Federal Reserve head Janet Yellen’s first testimony to shed light on the future pace of reduction in bond-buying stimulus.